TLongstride/TAGSense/docs/en/User_Manual.md

 ## 🧱 Physical Installation

-1. Choose a suitable location: install the TAGSense in a clear, dry place, away from electromagnetic interference.
+1. Choose a suitable location: install the THZReader in a clear, dry place, away from electromagnetic interference.
 2. Mounting: use the through holes for stable mounting on a flat surface.
 3. Power: connect the power supply.
 An LED will briefly light up to indicate power-on.
 4. Startup: wait 5 seconds for the module to fully start.